 Upon arrival at Surakarta in Central Java, Indonesia, we are warmly and traditionally welcomed and then transferred to our hotel.
 Surakarta is often referred to as Solo and its airport is serviced by almost daily flights from Kuala Lumpur, and Singapore besides multiple flights in the day from other Indonesian cities including Denpasar (Bali) and Jakarta.

-Overnight: The Royal Surakarta Heritage, Surakarta (3 nights)
+Overnight: The Royal Surakarta Heritage Hotel, Surakarta (3 nights)

 Day 02: Surakarta

 We start with a visit to the Kraton, the Palace of the Pakubuwono Kings, built in 1675 combining Javanese and classical European styles.
 Enroute we visit Windujenar antiques market looking for curiosities.
-Solo is known for it’s Batik - Indonesia's national fabric.
+Solo is known for its Batik - Indonesia's national fabric.
 Batik making in Java is an ancient tradition that has been passed down through generations.
 Batik is a cloth that is traditionally made using a manual wax-resist dyeing techniques and has notable meanings rooted to the Javanese conceptualization of the universe.
 Certain patterns can only be worn by nobility; traditionally, wider stripes or wavy lines of greater width indicated higher rank.
 Consequently, during Javanese ceremonies, one could determine the royal lineage of a person by the cloth one is wearing.
 In 2009, UNESCO designated the Indonesian Batik as a "Masterpiece of Oral and Intangible Heritage of Humanity".
 We visit the Museum Batik Danar Hadi, which houses Indonesia’s largest collection of batik and has a workshop where we see the process of traditional batik making from start to finish.
-Afternoon we are free to explore the main centres of production for Batik, with renowned areas such as Kampung Kauman or Laweyan that are home to traditional Batik merchants.
-Evening free.
+Afternoon we are free to explore the main centres of production for Batik, with renowned areas such as Kampung Kauman or Laweyan and visit workshops where we see the process of traditional batik making from start to finish.
 (B, L)

 Today we visit the Sangiran Early Man Site, a WHS and an archeological treasure trove of fossils and remnants from the prehistoric era.
 The most important discovery however was the skeleton of the Java Man (Pithecanthropus erectus) an important predecessor of the modern human.
 We visit the world-class museum, which contains many fossils of Meganthropus palaeo and Pithecanthropus erectus/Homo erectus.
 After lunch we head to the western slope of Mount Lawu and visit the 15th-century Javanese-Hindu temples of Candi Ceto and Candi Sukuh, which looks surprisingly like a Mayan pyramid.
 By this time, Javanese religion and art had diverged from Indian precepts that had been so influential on temples styles during the 8-10th century.
 This area was the last significant area of temple building in Java before the island's courts were converted to Islam in the 16th century.
 (B, L)